Get,

 Thrombocytopenia (Low Platelet Count)

 Thrombocytopenia means you have too few platelets in your blood, which raises the risk of bleeding and bruising.
-Likely causes include problems with the immune system, some medications, and inherited diseases.
-Doctors can diagnose it through blood tests, physical exams, and after looking at your medical history.
+Likely causes include problems with the immune system, some medications, and inherited diseases5.
+Doctors can diagnose it through blood tests, physical exams, and by looking at your medical history.

 Essential Thrombocythaemia (High Platelet Count)

 In essential thrombocythaemia, the bone marrow makes too many platelets.
-This over-production could be due to gene changes or conditions like cancer.
+This overproduction could be due to gene changes or conditions like cancer.
 With too many platelets, your risk of forming blood clots increases.
-This could lead to serious issues like strokes or heart attacks.
+This could lead to serious issues like strokes or heart attacks6.

 Diagnosis and Management